When I started working as an online ESL teacher, I had no doubt in my abilities to handle any situation that may arise in the virtual classroom.

-If I could go back in time and give myself one piece of advice, it would be: nothing can prepare you for the job because there is no way to predict what will happen.
+If I could go back in time and give myself one piece of advice, it would be nothing that can prepare you for the job because there is no way to predict what will happen.

 About the Author: Manuela Stef is currently teaching ESL online.
-She is a graduate of OnTESOL’s 250-hour TESOL diploma, Teaching IELTS course, Teaching Business English course and Teaching English to Young Learners course.
+She is a graduate of OnTESOL’s 250-hour TESOL diploma, Teaching IELTS course, Teaching Business English course, and Teaching English to Young Learners course.

 1. Expect Less Bookings And A Lower Income In The Beginning

 This is so that parents and students can look at it prior to booking teachers.
 This is your chance to make a first good impression and for parents and students to get to know you.
 It is important to make the profile as complete and as appealing as possible.

 2. Prep Work Is Necessary